nsc9605/Software-Engineer-TeamGen/README.md

   ## Description

-  This is a software engineering team generator that functions through the command line using Node CLI.
-This assists in creating a team for employers to help organize teams of numerous employees with different job types such as manager, intern, and engineer.
+  This is a Software Engineering Team Generator that functions through the command line using Node CLI.
+This assists in creating a team for employers to help organize teams of numerous employees with different job titles.
+This application prompts the user to provide information about members of their team.
+The user can input an unlimited amount of team members with different questions pertaining to which role was chosen.
+There are three main input questions that are asked for each role including <code>name, id, and email</code>.
+Each role has one extra question that is specific to that role that will be prompted.
+When the user has completed building the team, they can simply select <code>Complete roster, no employees left to add</code> which will complete the application and develop the HTML file of team members.

   ## Table of Contents